codatio/codat-docs/docs/payables/payments.md

 ## Overview

 Once the mapping is complete, your SMB customer will make a payment from your application, which you should then record and reconcile back to the SMB's accounting platform.
+A **bill payment** represents an allocation of money within any of your customer's accounts payable (AP) accounts.

 You can see how this flow completes on our detailed process diagram below.